particle-iot/docs/src/content/getting-started/developer-tools/workbench.md

 ### Particle Commands

 If you’re new to Visual Studio Code, the Command Palette will become a familiar part of the user interface.
 As the name implies, the Command Palette provides access to many commands such as open files, search for symbols, and see a quick outline of a file, all using the same interactive window.
-It can be invoked via `cmd+shift+p` on macOS or `ctrl+shift+p` on Linux and Windows.
+It can be invoked via `cmd+shift+p` on Mac OS or `ctrl+shift+p` on Linux and Windows.

 Workbench adds custom Particle commands to the palette.
 Start typing `Particle` to see all the currently available commands.